-critical for the survival and good performance of farmed finfish.
+Water quality is essential for the health of farmed fish and wild species surrounding a farm.
+One component of water quality, dissolved oxygen (DO), is particularly critical for the survival and good performance of farmed finfish.
 As a result, most farms regularly measure DO.
-DO levels (in mg/l) naturally fluctuate in the environment.
-This is due to a range of factors, including temperature, time of day and the amount of organic material in the water.
+DO levels (in mg/L) naturally fluctuate in the environment.
+This is due to a range of factors, including temperature, time of day and upwelling of oxygen-poor waters from deep in the ocean.
 Low DO levels can also be a sign of excessive nutrient loading.
 DO provides a useful overall proxy for a water body's ability to support healthy biodiversity and supplements the benthic indicators that will also pick up excessive nutrient loading.
 Measuring DO as a percent saturation takes into account salinity and temperature at the farm site.
-Additionally, compliance with the requirement will limit the number of low DO readings in the water column below 2 mg/l to less than a 5 percent incidence rate, which will allow for periodic natural fluctuations outside of the farms control.